 4. When describing an LCD or flat-panel display, ghosting is used to describe an artifact caused by a slow response time.
 As the screen refreshes, the human eye still perceives the image previously displayed; causing a smearing or blurring visual effect.

-This is commonly done in a corporate environment where the same operating system and corporate software needs to be installed on dozens of different computers.
+5. When using Norton's Ghost, ghosting is the method of copying the complete hard drive contents to a CD or network drive.
+Once ghosted, this image can be distributed over several computers.
+Ghosting is commonly done in a corporate environment where the same operating system and corporate software needs to be installed on dozens of different computers.